toddrgarner/todd-react-portfolio/README.md

 WHEN I view the footer.<br>
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter).

-## Todd React Portfolio Screenshot: GIF
+## Todd React Portfolio Screenshot GIF:

 ![todd-react-portfolio](https://user-images.githubusercontent.com/110719370/200752713-1555e294-aaf0-47f5-a25e-0cb2b4add361.gif)

 ## Todd React Portfolio Live URL: